The ALICE experiment: a journey through QCD: Introduction

-For a large experiment as ALICE, the triggering scheme is based on various decision levels (L0, L1, L2), complemented by a High-Level Trigger system (HLT) and can receive input from several detectors (SPD, TRD, TOF, PHOS, EMCal, V0, T0, ZDC and muon trigger chambers)~\cite{Fabjan:684651,ALICE:2019jgt}.
+For a large experiment as ALICE, the triggering scheme is based on various decision levels~\cite{Fabjan:684651,ALICE:2019jgt}.
+The Level 0 trigger decision (L0) is made $\sim 0.9 \mu{\rm s}$ after the collision using V0, T0, EMCal, PHOS, and the muon spectrometer trigger chambers.
+The events accepted at L0 are further evaluated by the Level 1 (L1) trigger algorithm, which also involves TRD and ZDC, and the corresponding decision is made $\sim 6.5 \mu{\rm s}$ after L0.
+The Level 2 (L2) decision, taken after about 100 $\mu$s corresponding to the drift time of the TPC, triggers the sending of the event data to DAQ and, in parallel, to the High Level Trigger system (HLT), which also plays an important role in data compression.
 In physics data taking a mixture of so-called ``minimum bias'' and rare triggers is used.
 In Pb--Pb collisions, a typical definition of the minimum bias trigger is a coincidence of signals on the two V0 detectors, that can be complemented by the requirement of signals in both sets of ZDCs, to suppress electromagnetic interactions.
 Additional selections on the centrality of the event, based on the V0 signal, can also be included at the trigger level.
 Several rare triggers, designed to enhance the statistical significance for specific physics processes, are also implemented.
 As an example, the experiment can trigger on the production of single muon and muon pairs in the forward spectrometer~\cite{Bossu:2012jt}, with a programmable $p_{\rm T}$ threshold which can be as low as 0.5 GeV/$c$, and on the deposition of a certain amount of energy in a number of adjacent cells in the EMCal and/or PHOS.
 Similar trigger conditions are implemented for the pp data taking, with the addition of a specific set of triggers involving the detection of one or more electrons in the TRD, and with the definition of a high-multiplicity trigger based on appropriate thresholds on the V0 signals or on the number of hits on the SPD.
 Details on the triggering scheme of the experiment can be found in Ref.~\cite{Abelev:2014ffa}.

 ALICE has started physics data taking in 2009 with the first LHC pp collisions at $\sqrt{s}=0.9$~TeV, and since then has collected data with all the collision systems and energies that became available during Run 1 (2009--2013) and Run 2 (2015--2018).
 In particular, Pb--Pb data taking occurred in 2010 and 2011 at $\sqrt{s_{\rm NN}}=2.76$~TeV, and in 2015 and 2018 at $\sqrt{s_{\rm NN}}=5.02$~TeV.
 A short run with Xe--Xe collisions at $\sqrt{s_{\rm NN}}=5.44$~TeV was also performed in 2017.
 Proton--proton data taking at the same energies as Pb--Pb, serving as a reference for nucleus--nucleus reactions but also for specific QCD studies, were also performed along the years.
 For the study of cold nuclear matter effects, after a short pilot run in 2012, p--Pb collisions were studied in 2013 and 2016, at $\sqrt{s_{\rm NN}}=5.02$ and 8.16~TeV.
 In addition to these combinations of collision system and energy, ALICE has taken pp data at all the other collision energies that became available along the years, up to $\sqrt{s}=13$~TeV.